SilbigerLab/pH_Spec/Protocols/Absorbance_SOP.md

 <a name=Exporting_data></a> **Exporting Data and Protocols**

-1. Saving your data
+1. Exporting your data
-    1. From the main program screen, select Export Template in the upper menu.
+    1. From the Home screen, select Export  in the Template Tools ection of the upper menu.
 This file exports the well ID's you provided in your plate map prior to your read.
+Change "Save as Type" to .xls
+        1. Save your plates using the following as a guideline: name_date_Template.xls
-    1. To export your read values, click on the "File" tab which is depicted by a circular well plate icon in the upper lefthand corner of the program screen to reveal a dropdown menu.
+    1. To export your read values, click on the "File" tab which is depicted by an encirculed well plate icon in the upper lefthand corner of the program screen to reveal a dropdown menu.
-    1. Select Export, then click export as xls file.
+    1. Select Export, then click export to XML XLS TXT.
-    1. In the export options window, select either the whole experiment or simply click each plate you want to export, then select "export as Plate".
+    1. In the export options window, select each plate you want to export; select to either export just the raw data, just the reduced data, or both (if you set "blanks" in your well plate template earlier, it is suggested to export either the raw data or both raw and reduced, rather than just reduced).
+In Output Format, select Plate (.txt or .xls).
+Change "Save as Type" to .xls
     1. Save your plates using the following as a guideline: name_date_Plate.xls
         1. Files are exported as .xls files, so once saved, you will need to open the file and save a .csv to access in R.
 1. Saving your protocol and data file